-Taking a bath has largely fallen out of favour in the modern world.
+Taking a bath has largely fallen out of favor in the modern world.
 Many people prefer to take a shower instead, on the grounds that baths take too long, use too much water and take up too much space.
 However, taking a warm, relaxing bath at least once a week has many health benefits.

 Taking a bath causes deep muscle relaxation in all the major muscle groups in your body.
 This improves muscle elasticity, reduces cramps, lowers your blood pressure and reduces your chance of getting tension headaches.
 Taking a bath also relaxes the mind, helping you to cope with anxiety and stress.
 Scientific research has shown that taking a bath once a day for two months is more effective in this respect than prescription medicines.